cortezaproject/corteza-docs/using/cli/README.md

  - compose (`corteza-server-compose`)
  - all-in-one monolith (`corteza-server`)

-When system is build into a all-in-one binary or image, app-specific commands can be accessed under a sub-command with the same name as the app.
+When the system is built into an all-in-one binary or image, app-specific commands can be accessed under a sub-command with the same name as the app.

 ## Config
-Command and application behaviour can be adjusted using environmental variables.
-Defaults that are pre-set internally are optimized for production mode.
+Command and application behavior can be adjusted using environmental variables.
+Defaults that are preset internally are optimized for production mode.

 Make sure you read `/.env.example` for all the available options.

-Note that defaults shown under `--help` are overridden by value from the accompanying environmental variable.
+Note that defaults shown under `--help` are overridden by values from the accompanying environmental variable.

 ## How to run: